Katy Perry: 2020–2023: Smile, motherhood, and Las Vegas residency

-2021–present: Play concert residency

 On January 20, 2021, Perry performed "Firework" at the Celebrating America concert during the inauguration of Joe Biden.
-Four months later, she released a new single, "Electric", a collaboration with Pokémon for their 25th anniversary.
+Four months later, she released a new single, "Electric", a collaboration with Pokémon as part of its 25th anniversary.
+That December, Perry followed this with "When I'm Gone", a collaboration with Swedish DJ Alesso that made her the third person to reach number one on Croatia's ARC 100 list across three different decades following Lady Gaga and Coldplay.

 Perry began hosting a concert residency named Play at Resorts World Las Vegas on December 29, 2021.
 The show's inception happened during the COVID-19 lockdowns with Perry being inspired by Honey, I Shrunk the Kids, Pee-wee's Playhouse, and Pee-wee's Big Adventure.
 She described it as "larger than life" and "the kookiest, most camp show I've ever put together."
-The show has received critical acclaim with Melinda Sheckells of Billboard saying that "[Play's] sold-out opening night is part fantasy, part hallucination and thoroughly camp.
-In addition to a sold out opening night, the Santa Barbara Independent reported that Perry's contract deal for the residency is worth $168 million dollars.
+The show has received critical acclaim with Melinda Sheckells of Billboard saying that Play's "sold-out opening night is part fantasy, part hallucination and thoroughly camp.
+In addition to a sold out opening night, the Santa Barbara Independent reported that Perry's contract deal for the residency was worth $168 million.
+It concluded on November 4, 2023, and grossed $46.4 million.

-In September 2021, Variety paid tribute to and honored Perry on their "Power of Women" issue, where she discussed her career, motherhood, and philanthropy.
+In September 2021, Variety paid tribute to and honored Perry in their "Power of Women" issue, where she discussed her career, motherhood, and philanthropy.
 As a nominee, she attended the Variety 2021 "Power of Women" dinner.
 On her 37th birthday the next month, Perry guest hosted The Ellen DeGeneres Show and starred in a holiday advertisement for Gap Inc. which featured her singing "All You Need Is Love" by the Beatles.
 A full version of her cover was released on streaming platforms the same day.
-Two months later, Perry followed this with "When I'm Gone", a collaboration with Swedish DJ Alesso that made her the third person to reach number one on Croatia's ARC 100 list across three different decades following Lady Gaga and Coldplay.
 In January 2022, she and Morgan McLachlan established De Soi, a company which produces and sells non-alcoholic apéritifs.
 Both wanted a beverage that "would mellow the mind, minus the buzz" when creating it.

-Along with Thomas Rhett, Perry recorded a country pop duet titled "Where We Started" for his album of the same name that was released three months later.
-That May, it was announced Perry would create music for the soundtrack to Jeremy Zag's animated musical film Melody and voice its title character.
-She also became the new face for Just Eat's advertisements and created a new remix of their jingle.
+Along with Thomas Rhett, Perry recorded a country pop duet titled "Where We Started" for his album of the same name that was released on April 1, 2022.
+The next month, it was announced Perry would create music for the soundtrack to Jeremy Zag's animated musical film Melody and voice its title character.
+She also became the new face for Just Eat's, SkipTheDishes', Lieferando's, and Menulog's advertisements and created a new remix of their jingle.
 On June 8, 2022, Perry was awarded with the Key to Las Vegas, the same day it was marked as Katy Perry day.